jncc/scottish-lidar/README.md

 Please enable [EditorConfig](https://EditorConfig.org) before you do anything else.
 For VS Code, install the extension.

-You'll need Node (version 8 or above), plus Yarn and Typescript installed globally.
+You'll need Node (version 8 or above), with Yarn installed globally.

     yarn      # install packages
     yarn dev  # build and run a development server